Nationals vs. Astros Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will send Framber Valdez (6-5) to the mound for his 14th start this season.
+- Cristian Javier (7-1) will take the mound for the Astros, his 14th start of the season.

-- Valdez has four starts in a row of five innings or more.
+- Javier has 13 starts in a row of five innings or more.

-- In 13 appearances this season, he has finished three without allowing an earned run.

 |Opponent